Sceafa: In genealogies

 Other than this, Sceaf is mentioned only in chronicles tracing the lineage of the English kings, although variants are found in similar genealogies for the rulers of the Danes, Norwegians and Icelanders in the sagas.
-Most such genealogies stop at the god Woden, but some trace the supposed ancestors of Woden up to a certain Geat.
+Most such genealogies stop at the god Odin, but some trace the supposed ancestors of Odin up to a certain Geat.
 The account in the Historia Britonum calls Geat a son of a god.
 Asser in his Life of Alfred writes instead that the pagans worshipped Geat himself for a long time as a god.

-Moderns speculate on whether this Geat is any eponym of the people known as Geats, or whether it may be the name of a god, or whether it is both.
+Modern scholars speculate on whether this Geat is any eponym of the people known as Geats, or whether it may be the name of a god, or whether it is both.
 The apparent Old Norse cognate form Gautr is a very common byname for Odin.
 The Icelandic Herrauðssaga speaks of King Hring who ruled East Götaland and was son of Gauti son of Odin.
 Jordanes in his The origin and deeds of the Goths traces the line of the Amelungs up to Hulmul son of Gapt, purportedly the first Gothic hero of record.
 This Gapt is felt by many commentators to be an error for Gaut.

 A few of these genealogies provide mortal ancestors to Geat, tracing his ancestry to Sceaf and then tell of Sceaf's origin. Æthelweard in his Chronica writes of Sceaf:

 This Scef came in a light boat to an island of the ocean which is called Scani, arms around about him, and he was a very young boy, unknown to the dwellers in the land.
 But he was accepted by them and cared for like one of their own kind, and afterwards they chose him as king, from whose family descended King Æthelwulf.

 William of Malmesbury in his Gesta Regum Anglorum wrote: